Bruxism Sleep Apnea Acid Reflux

-OSA is strongly associated ith GERD, and GERD is associated with nocturnal bruxism.
+OSA has a strong association with GERD, and GERD with nocturnal bruxism.
 Hesselbacher 2014 ORMJ

 Sleep Bruxism is the grinding or clenching of teeth during sleep, which is preceded by sleep arousals.
 Sleep Arousal is a naturally occurring 3-10 second shift occurring during deep sleep, which is accompanied by an increase in muscle tone.
 This motor activity causing clenching and grinding activity of jaw muscles is believed to be an attempt to open the constricted airway.
 Sleep bruxism occurs in multiple episodic bursts throughout the night.
 Some episodes may produce audible grinding noise.

 - Mandibular advancement splint treatment